Find this article useful?

 Can probiotics help with Crohn's disease & ulcerative colitis?
 We take a look at the evidence and some of the probiotic supplements available to buy.

 Our gut bacteria is currently a hot topic among researchers and doctors alike.
-We are only just starting to understand the relationship between having a balanced microbiome (our collective gut bacteria) and our health.
+We are only just starting to understand the relationship between having a balanced microbiome (our collective gut microbes and their genes) and our health.
 New studies and discoveries are happening all the time and as a digestive condition inflammatory bowel disease (IBD) is frequently talked about in relation to our microbiome.

-As a result of all this dozens of probiotic supplements and foods - which when ingested aim to populate your gut with friendly bacteria that you might be lacking in - have come onto the market and many of them are targeting people with IBD.
+As a result of all this dozens of probiotic supplements - which when ingested may have a beneficial impact on our digestive and overall health aim to populate your gut with friendly bacteria that you might be lacking in - have come onto the market and many of them are targeting people with IBD.

 In this section we examine what probiotics are available and present the current evidence available in relation to IBD and the use of probiotics.

-Probiotics are supplements or foods containing ‘probiotic’ bacteria which is naturally found in our guts.
+Probiotics are supplements containing microbes that when taken in adequate amounts provide benefit to us and our health.
+Probiotics can help support the bacteria that live within us, especially when our bacteria are challenged, for example by antibiotics, poor diet or travelling.
 It is believed that many people (not just those with IBD) have unbalanced gut bacteria - which may be due to a number of reasons.
 Some of these reasons include: